Here is our Frequently Asked Questions Page. If you’ve got something that still isn’t answered, send us an email at email@example.com

 How do I know which division my team should be in?
 Sometimes the line between divisions is blurred, sometimes you end up in the wrong division…things are too easy, or things are way too hard.
 We ultimately strive to level the competition and make sure everyone has a great time.
 The following is a breakdown of our current divisions.
 If you’ve still got questions,let us know!
 And please don’t sandbag!

 Men’s Open – Think you still got it?
 This is the most competitive division.
 This one is for the in-shape competitive organized team that is looking to win.
-If you are familiar with HASL, it equates to the premier division of the league.
+If you are familiar with HASL, it equates to the premier and first division of the league.
 It’s not that bad though, most of the players are in the 25-35 range and want to compete at the highest amateur level Huntsville has to offer.
 Usually a lot of fun and a pretty level playing field.

 Women’s Open – Women’s soccer is having growing pains in Huntsville.
 This will be the first year (2015) we try to split the division in two.
 The open will be reserved for teams that want to be competitive!